Technoparc Montreal: Governance

-Technoparc Montréal is a non-profit organization funded largely by an annual contribution of $2.6 million from the city of Montréal.
-As a publicly funded enterprise, it is subject to strict scrutiny by the government.
-In 2015 questions were raised concerning the governing board and CEO after Montréal's auditor general released a report citing lack of oversight and conflicts of interest.
-This resulted in the city disbanding the non-profit organization that had run the park and governing it directly.
+Technoparc Montréal was a non-profit organization funded largely by an annual contribution of $2.6 million from the city of Montréal.
+As a publicly funded enterprise, it was subject to strict scrutiny by the government.
+In 2015, questions were raised concerning the governing board and CEO after Montréal's auditor general released a report citing lack of oversight and conflicts of interest.
+This resulted in the city disbanding the organization and governing the park directly.